armantuto/GRUPOMANIA/README.md

 ﻿# GRUPOMANIA

-  The app is configured with Sequelize locally.
+  The app is configured with Sql Lite

   to be able to run this code you will have to: